davidrhoden/davidrhoden-basic-netlify/timeline/dirty-knives-played-matador-jul-21-2001.md

 ---
-title: Dirty Knives played El Matador with Sugar Tank
+title: Dirty Knives played El Matador with Sugar Tank.
 excerpt: At the end of our set Trey hopped down the little steps at the side of the stage, smashing them to bits.
 summary: At the end of our set Trey hopped down the little steps at the side of the stage, smashing them to bits.
 category: rock